charlie-bertelsen/COVID-19-and-Traffic-Collision-Analysis-in-Los-Angeles/README.md

 ### Limitations

 1. Strong correlation =/= causation: While there is a significant negative relationship between the number of COVID-19 cases/deaths and the number of traffic collisions in Los Angeles, it does not necesarily mean that the pandemic directly caused the decrease in traffic collisions.
-This was likely a result of a multitute of different factors.
+This was likely a result of a multitude of different factors.

 2. The traffic dataset contains only reported collisions: A significant amount of traffic collisions go unreported and the percentage of unreported collisions may have changed during the pandemic pointing to more inaccuracies in the data.

-3. Due to account access issues with Posit Cloud, the original R code and Shiny app are no longer available.
+3. Due to account access issues with Posit Cloud, the original R code and Shiny app is no longer available.
 However, the analysis and results are preserved in the final presentation and EDA documentation.